 where $f(t)$ and $g(t)$ are arbitrary differentiable functions of time.
 The $\ell$--conformal Galilei symmetry described above thus appears to be a finite dimensional subgroup of the larger infinite dimensional symmetry group.

 Finally, in order to resolve some physical issues, like the problem with the definition of the conserved energy above, in the original work \cite{BLL} it was suggested to double the number of fields and consider eqs. (\ref{EL}) and (\ref{ML}) simultaneously by assigning the subscript $"e"$ to the fields entering (\ref{EL}) and $"m"$ to those contributing to (\ref{ML}).
 The Lorentz force was modified accordingly by allowing mixed contributions.
-Yet, the instability of solutions revealed above persists to the extended framework.
+Yet, the problem with potentially unstable solutions persists to the extended framework.

+Turning to possible further developments, it would be interesting to explore whether the $\ell$-conformal Galilei symmetry discussed in this work can be realized at the level of action functionals studied in \cite{FHHO,BBM,HHO,BGK,FNG}.

 {\bf Acknowledgements}\\